Al-Noman-Pro/Optimus_Prime/README.md

 ✅Sqlalchemy : 1.3.24

-Originally a SaitamaRobot fork, Optimus_Prime evolved further and was built to be more robust.
+Originally a SaitamaRobot fork.
+Optimus_Prime evolved further and was built to be more robust.
 In support group you can ask for help, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 For queries or any issues regarding the bot please open an issue ticket or visit us at [AtrociousBotSupport](https://t.me/AtrociousBotSupport)